New Zealand vs British & Irish Lions Test I Preview

 |Away team odds:|

 What a difference seven days can make in the world of test-level rugby.
 After a sluggish start that saw the Lions suffer narrow defeats against the Blues and the Highlanders, supporters on both sides were wondering whether Gatland’s men would be able to mount a stern-enough challenge for the back-to-back world champions.
 Now, after having proven that their watertight rush defence and domineering set piece can snuff out even the most potent attacking threats in the game, people seem to be taking note of the grit and resilience of the touring side that his set to ask some probing questions of Steve Hansen’s All Blacks.
 Gatland must be applauded for opting for form over reputation.
-The brave decisions to include Elliot Daly on the wing instead of George North and Liam Williams means that there’s some real pace and flair in the Lions back three, which suggests that they’ll be looking to play more rugby than many had perhaps expected.
+The brave decision to leave out George North and opt for Eliot Daly and Liam Williams on the wings means that there’s some real pace and flair in the Lions back three, which suggests they’ll be looking to play more rugby than many had perhaps expected.
 Sam Warbuton stepping aside to allow for Sean O’Brien to come in at open-side and Peter O’Mahony taking over the captain’s duties has also created a perfectly-balanced back row – one that will no doubt give the All Blacks genuine cause for concern.

 Steve Hansen has been unusually vocal in the build up to the tests and has now made a few big calls in his selection that few saw coming.
-The most obvious is the omission of Julian Savea, a prolific and devastating winger who is just four tries short of the record held for the most tries at test level, currently held by Doug Howlett, in place of Reiko Ioane on the left flank.
-This is either a shrewd manoeuvre to add even more pace and unpredictability to the All Blacks game plan or a mistimed gamble.
-Only time will tell.
-Kieran Read coming in to replace Ardie Saeva and resume the captaincy role is no surprise, however, the decision to opt for Ryan Crotty, who hasn’t played for four weeks and has minimal test-level experience at outside centre ahead of the in-form Lienert-Brown did raise some eyebrows in New Zealand.
+The most obvious is the omission of Julian Savea, a prolific and devastating winger who is just four tries short of the record held for the most tries at test level – currently held by Doug Howlett – in place of Reiko Ioane on the left flank.
+This is either a shrewd manoeuvre to add even more pace and unpredictability to the All Blacks game plan or a mistimed gamble – only time will tell.
+Kieran Read coming in to replace Ardie Savea and resume the captaincy role is no surprise, however, the decision to opt for Ryan Crotty, who hasn’t played for four weeks and has minimal test-level experience at outside centre ahead of the in-form Lienert-Brown did raise some eyebrows in New Zealand.
 The forwards are as you would expect: mobile and robust with a physical edge, however, with one or two players clearly lacking sufficient game time you have to wonder whether the All Blacks might just be a little rusty.

 Much of the talk about the All Blacks squad has been about the inclusion of the 20-year-old Rieko Ioane ahead of the 53-test veteran Julian Savea on the left wing.
 Ioane has scored 10 tries in 14 games for the Blues this season and will win his third cap for the All Blacks on Saturday.